johndatserakis/koa-vue-notes-api/readme.md

 ## General Information

 This backend is part of a pair of projects that serve a simple notes app.
-I chose a notes app because it give you a good look at a lot of the different actions you can make on an element in both the frontend and backend world.
+I chose a notes app because it gives you a good look at the different techniques used in both the frontend and backend world.
 What's really cool is these projects feature a fully fleshed-out user login/signup/forgot/reset authentication system using JWT.

-I've liberally commented the code and tried to balance the project in a way  that it was complex enough to learn from but not so complex that it's impossible to follow.
+I've liberally commented the code and tried to balance the project in a way that it's complex enough to learn from but not so complex that it's impossible to follow.
 It can be tough to learn from a boilerplate that has too much or too little.

 Having used mainly PHP for the backend in the past - I am very glad I checked out Koa as I think it is absolutely awesome in the way it handles the server code.
 Same thing with Vue - I've used mainly jQuery in the past - albeit with the really structured Revealing-Module-Pattern - and using Vue was such a pleasure.
 You can really tell right away what kind of power a well-structured library can give you.